jdb/jdb.github.com/todo/erlang.rst

 what is sharded?
 riak search is a bit a remplacement of Lucene how do you store a graph on riak?

+    # In python, when you declare a private method, do not forget the
+    # self, in the argument (It is also necessary for the functions
+    # defined with lambda).
+Else, method defined with "def" can not
+    # call them.
+Though lambda methods can be called by other lambda
+    # methods when they both omitted the self. (self is a pita)

+    # a lambda methods can refer to another lambda method iff it was not defined

+You can try to avoid self by using lambda, but it is a recipe for problems, lambda methods without self can not be called by method with defs while can be called by other lambda methods.